 - Postle Industries Inc.

 - Raptor Mining Products Inc.

 - Government: InnoTech Alberta Inc.

-Both MARIOS-M and MARIOS-T are guided by an industrial Program Steering Committee (PSC) comprised of oil sands producers.
+MARIOS is guided by an industrial Program Steering Committee (PSC) comprised of oil sands producers.
 Materials and equipment suppliers, fabricators, applicators, and engineering firms provide manufacturing and fabrication expertise at the project level.
-InnoTech manages the research activities and overall program management.
+InnoTech Alberta manages the research activities and overall program management.

 Gary Fisher is the Director of the MARIOS Consortium.
 His contact information is provided below.